dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1425: Secrets can complicate trust and relationships.
+### T1425: Secrets can lead to misunderstandings and mistrust.

 |Support|
 |---|